 Application process and funding available

-- The first round of applications will be open from Tuesday 1st August to the deadline of 5.00 p.m.
-Friday 1st September 2017.
-This call is intended for projects which are due to start between October 2017 and January 2018.
+- The next open call will be from Friday 20th October 2017 to the deadline of 5.00 p.m.
+Monday 29th January 2018.
+This call is intended for projects which are due to start from March 2018 onwards.

-- The first review panel will meet on Monday 25th September 2017.
+- The first review panel will meet in early February 2018.

 - Applications will be reviewed by a panel including VP Research, Director of Knowledge Transfer Centre, Research Impact Officers, Directors of Research and/or Impact from relevant Schools.

-- The next call will be in October 2017 for projects due to start in early 2018 and/or which need a longer time to plan, e.g. collaboration with industry requiring agreements to be set up, placements/secondments.
+- The next call will be in from June 2018 for projects due to start in late 2018 and/or which need a longer time to plan, e.g. collaboration with industry requiring agreements to be set up, placements/ secondments.

 - There is no prescribed limit on the size of applications, but the total funding available for projects starting in 2017-18 is likely to be in the region of £150-200k.